CyberSec-Games-su24/0-getting-started/README.md

 virtualized network will allow us to run network-based expiriments without the risk of affecting a real network.

 ## Downloading A Virtual Host ##

+## Update!! ##
+Since I wrote this documentation, VMWare has gortten bought out by a commercial distributor.
+It is still accessible, so I'll leave the original instructions below, but it is a huge pain to get to.
+Instead, <a href="https://www.virtualbox.org/wiki/Downloads">Oracle's VirtualBox</a> is available for free.
+I haven't had a chance to rigorously confirm that this service won't cause hiccups later, but it'll suffice for now.

+## Old Install Instructions (ignore unless you're VERY stubborn) ##

 I recommend <a href="https://customerconnect.vmware.com/en/downloads/details?downloadGroup=WKST-PLAYER-1751&productId=1377&rPId=117008">VMware Workstation Player</a>
 for working with virtual networks.
 If you have a preferred VM service, go ahead and use it, but you're on you're own cowboy.